IvanGTrendafilov/Worldpay-offer-service/README.md

 * Offer
 * ProductItem

-### All specific business scenarios throws OfferServiceException for negative scenarios
+### OfferServiceException is thrown for negative scenarios

 ### There is Spring exception handler that handles all OfferServiceExceptions and build Error response with the specific HTTP status code for the scenario